khanhbang03/Machine-Learning-Project/README.md

 # Machine-Learning-Project
-This is my first machine learning project at S P Jain School of Global Management in Sydney.
+This is my first machine learning project at S P Jain School of Global Management (Sydney).